Kimetsu logoKimetsu

 The MCP tools work whether or not the model decides to call them.
 The plugin installers make the loop reliable by writing host-native hook config (.claude/settings.json + .mcp.json for Claude Code, .codex/ for Codex, openclaw.json for OpenClaw, a TypeScript extension for Pi):

 • UserPromptSubmit -> kimetsu brain context-hook fires before each turn, retrieves a bundle, and injects it.
 On embeddings builds it asks the warm embedder daemon (kimetsu brain embed-daemon, pre-warmed on SessionStart) for semantic retrieval within a 300ms budget, falling back to lexical FTS if the daemon is unreachable, so the prompt is never blocked.
 The daemon holds the ONNX models in memory and finishes with a cross-encoder rerank (see Retrieval models).
+With --warm-on-first-prompt the hook also prepends the warm-start block (digest + resume) to the session's first turn — see below.

 • Stop -> kimetsu brain stop-hook prints a one-line post-turn banner: how many lessons were captured, or a nudge to record one after a non-trivial session.